trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/README.md

 - During deployment, the role creates a `secrets/db_password` file containing the decrypted password value.
 - This file is then mounted as a Docker secret in the containers.

+### Working with Encrypted Variables

+To view and manage encrypted variables in the Forgejo Ansible configuration, you can use various Ansible Vault commands and approaches.

 ### Docker Integration

 The PostgreSQL container is configured to use the password file: